RufusWhelan/MinerGamr/Theory/PROJECT_DOCUMENTATION.md

 * simulates enemies with basic ai that can be destroyed by the player and can deal damage to the player.
 * Allows the user to die and respawn.
 * Allows the user to start the game by clicking the buttons.
-* Allows the user to adjust settings by using sliders and buttons.
+* Allows the user to adjust Options by using sliders and buttons.
 * Allows the user to save and load their progress.
 * Allows the user to quit the program.